 ULV stands for "ultra low volume", meaning "particularly small (output) quantities".
 This is a further development of so-called CDA technology ("controlled droplet application"), whereby, in comparison with conventional spraying processes, smaller liquid droplets can be generated with uniform sizes.
 The droplet size (or its narrow size spectrum) is thereby adapted to the area of application.

-The core element of all MANKAR® ULV spraying systems is the segment rotation atomiser patented by Mantis.
+The basis of the MANKAR® ULV spraying systems is the segment rotation atomiser patented by Mantis.

 A defined volume of liquid product t is conveyed via pump or metering valve to the segment rotary atomiser, which generates droplets within a very narrow size spectrum (approx. 150 µ).
 The rotary atomiser does not spray all around, but merely vertically downwards in a segment that is adjustable in width.
 Superfluous solution distributed by the rotating atomiser disc outside this segment is collected in the atomiser housing and directed back to the rotating disc.